AT&T's Education Initiative

 - The AT&T Chair in Information Technology (McCormick School of Engineering)

 - The AT&T Research Professorship (rotates between McCormick and the School of Communication)

 - The AT&T Junior Faculty Fund (Weinberg College of Arts and Sciences).

-In 2014, the AT&T Foundation announced an ASPIRE grant of nearly $400,000 to support the planning and implementation of the Science Explorers program, a new mentor-based STEM initiative for rising first-year high school students in Chicago Public Schools, administered by Science in Society, Northwestern’s research center dedicated to science education and public engagement.
+In 2014, the AT&T Foundation announced an ASPIRE grant of nearly $400,000 to support the planning and implementation of the Mather Science Explorers program, a mentor-based STEM initiative administered by Science in Society, Northwestern’s research center dedicated to science education and public engagement.

-AT&T recruits from across the University through Northwestern Career Advancement, but places special focus on employing students from McCormick and Kellogg.
-At Kellogg, AT&T has hired students directly into its prized Leadership Development program, during which individuals familiarize themselves with various areas of business at AT&T and interact heavily with the senior leadership team.
+AT&T is also an active recruiter on campus, placing a special focus on employing students from Northwestern Engineering and Kellogg School of Management.
+At Kellogg, AT&T has hired students directly into its prized Leadership Development program, during which individuals familiarize themselves with various areas of business at AT&T and interact heavily with the company’s senior leadership team.